rmdashrfv/final-fantasy-tactics-python/README.md

 - are tiles their own object or just dicts?
 - change repr functions to be Python expressions
 - add str data model methods
+- units have a way that they are facing!!!

 ### Building a stage